manipulation20/robotic-desk-organization/README.md

 ## 4. Experimental Scenarios

-To systematically evaluate the proposed framework under realistic desktop organization conditions, we designed **36 distinct experimental scenarios**.
-These scenarios vary in the number of object categories, spatial arrangements, and inter-object relationships, covering representative clutter patterns commonly encountered in office and study environments.
+To systematically evaluate the proposed framework, we designed **36 distinct experimental scenarios** under structured but representative desk-organization settings.
+These scenarios vary in the number of object categories, object combinations, layouts, and spatial relationships, including support, adjacency, overlap, and occlusion.

 ### Naming Convention